volcain-io/fressen/README.md

 ### Prerequisites

-In order to display 'index.html' you have to start a simple HTTP server.
+In order to retrieve data you have to install [fressen-dev-server](https://github.com/volcain-io/fressen-dev-server).
+Please check installation notes on the project's [README](https://github.com/volcain-io/fressen-dev-server).

 ### Setting up Dev